browserengineering/book/book/embeds.md

 ...

-Our toy browser has a lot of rendering features, but is still missing a few features present on pretty much every website.
+Our toy browser has a lot of rendering features, but is still missing a few present on pretty much every website.
 The most obvious is *images*.
 So we can and should add support for images to our browser to make it feel more complete.
 But images are actually the simplest form of *embedded content* within a web page, a much bigger topic, and one that has a lot of interesting